 - Water is the key requirement.
-Non-chlorinated water is best for the tank and should be added according to your turtle’s specific needs (aquatics need 75 percent water habitats, semi-aquatic 50 percent, and tortoises 25 percent or less and very shallow).
+Non-chlorinated water is best for the tank and should be added according to your turtle’s specific needs (aquatics need 75% water habitats, semi-aquatic 50%, and tortoises 25% or less and very shallow).
 Natural spring water should be available for drinking at all times and changed daily.

 - Fresh air screen cover for ventilation

 - UV heat and light with timer, if available, to mimic natural light patterns (UVA and UVB bulbs).
 UV rays help the turtle get vitamin D3 to stay healthy.

 - Thermometers for air and water temperatures (air should be around 80 degrees Fahrenheit, water mid-70s).

 - Filter — the bigger the better.
 Review the size of the openings and intake area to ensure the turtle cannot be harmed or get part of his body wedged in the filter.

 - Tanning beds are for turtles too!
 Your turtle needs a basking area; make sure the land area is not too high or close to the top of the aquarium or near the bulb, where the turtle might accidentally burn himself.
 Use a 60-watt basking lamp to produce temperatures of 80-85 degrees Fahrenheit.
 You can reduce the air temperature by 10 degrees at night.